CS3219-AY2324S1/ay2324s1-course-assessment-g32/README.md

 - [Docker Desktop](https://www.docker.com/get-started/)

+**Ensure that MySQL Server is NOT running locally.**

 # Testing

 For clarity, the commands given below should be executed at the root directory if not specified otherwise.

 _The commands below are provided for convenience and may be incorrect.
-If reading the textual instruction is not clear enough, do reach out to us for clarification._
+Do reach out to us for clarification if necessary._

 ## Pre-testing Set up